- TOP CITIES

 The flu shot helps to prevent lung infections which can worsen the symptoms of heart failure.

-For patients at risk of developing heart failure, screening for natriuretic peptide biomarkers and early intervention may prevent the condition.
+Note: For individuals at risk of developing heart failure, screening for natriuretic peptide biomarkers and early intervention may prevent the condition.

 Specialist To Visit